the-turing-way/the-turing-way/CONTRIBUTING.md

 * [![Comms](https://img.shields.io/badge/-comms-15c4b2.svg)][labels-comms] *These issues discuss how we as a project interact with other initiatives.*

-    We like to model best practice, so the Turing Way itself is managed through these issues.
-We may occasionally have some to coordinate some logistics.

 ## Making a change with a pull request
 > Needs to cover:
-- Open pull requests early
+> - Open pull requests early
-- Use the WIP marker if you're not ready for the review
+> - Use the WIP marker if you're not ready for the review
-- You can submit pull requests to the OTHER PERSON'S BRANCH.
+> - You can submit pull requests to the OTHER PERSON'S BRANCH.
-- All the branch and fork and sync stuff that I kind of understand but cannot explain
+> - All the branch and fork and sync stuff that I kind of understand but cannot explain
-- Commit often
+> - Commit often
-- Write good commit messages
+> - Write good commit messages

 ## Become a maintainer